bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-09-29-newsletter.md

   fee using [CPFP][topic cpfp] or [RBF][topic rbf].

-- [Eclair #1942][] enables the path finding algorithm to be configured such that routes with past failures are penalized.
-This configuration can be applied as an [experimental parameter set][news166 experiments] to potentially improve routing success rates.
+- [Eclair #1942][] enables the path finding algorithm to be configured such that routes are evaluated partially based on their capacity.
+This configuration can be applied as an [experimental parameter set][news166 experiments] to potentially improve routing success rates.  *[Edit: this item was corrected after publication; we thank Thomas Huet for reporting the inaccuracy.]*

 - [LND #5101][] adds a *middleware interceptor* which receives each RPC request on its way to the server and can make modifications.
 This